Skip to main content

 1. Verify the request

 Convoy signs every request it forwards using HMAC-SHA256 with your shared secret.
-Your agent should verify this signature to confirm the request came from Convoy.
+Your agent must verify this signature to confirm the request came from Convoy.

 How to verify